Dead space (physiology): Anatomic dead space

 A different maneuver is employed in measuring anatomic dead space: the test subject breathes all the way out, inhales deeply from a 0% nitrogen gas mixture (usually 100% oxygen) and then breathes out into equipment that measures nitrogen and gas volume.
 This final exhalation occurs in three phases.
 The first phase (phase 1) has no nitrogen as that is gas that is 100% oxygen in the anatomic dead space.
 The nitrogen concentration then rapidly increases during the brief second phase (phase 2) and finally reaches a plateau in the third phase (phase 3).
 The anatomic dead space is equal to the volume exhaled during the first phase plus the volume up to the mid-point of the transition from phase 1 to phase 3.

 Ventilated patient

 The depth and frequency of our breathing is determined by chemoreceptors and the brainstem, as modified by a number of subjective sensations.
 When mechanically ventilated using a mandatory mode, the patient breathes at a rate and tidal volume that is dictated by the machine.

 Because of dead space, taking deep breaths more slowly (e.g. ten 500 ml breaths per minute) is more effective than taking shallow breaths quickly (e.g. twenty 250 ml breaths per minute).
-Although the amount of gas per minute is the same (5 L/min), a large proportion of the shallow breaths is dead space, and does not allow oxygen to get into the blood.
+Although the amount of gas per minute is the same (5 L/min), a large proportion of the shallow breaths is dead space, which does not help oxygen to get into the blood.